kenjis/secure-validator/README.md

 # Secure Validator

-Secure Validator is a library for data validation.
+Secure Validator is a library for input validation.
 It is based on [Sirius Validation](https://github.com/siriusphp/validation).

 ## Requirements